 d) Each Contributor represents that to its knowledge it has sufficient copyright rights in its Contribution, if any, to grant the copyright license set forth in this Agreement.

+e) Notwithstanding the terms of any Secondary License, no Contributor makes additional grants to any Recipient (other than those set forth in EPL v.
+2) as a result of such Recipient’s receipt of the Program under the terms of a Secondary License (if permitted under the terms of Section 3).

 3. REQUIREMENTS

+3.1 If a Contributor Distributes the Program in any form, then:

+a) the Program must also be made available as Source Code, in accordance with section 3.2, and the Contributor must accompany the Program with a statement that the Source Code for the Program is available under this Agreement, and informs licensees how to obtain it in a reasonable manner on or through a medium customarily used for software exchange; and

-A Contributor may choose to distribute the Program in object code form under its own license agreement, provided that:
+b) the Contributor may Distribute the Program under a license different than this Agreement, provided that such license:

-a) it complies with the terms and conditions of this Agreement; and

-b) its license agreement:

-i) effectively disclaims on behalf of all Contributors all warranties and conditions, express and implied, including warranties or conditions of title and non-infringement, and implied warranties or conditions of merchantability and fitness for a particular purpose;
+i) effectively disclaims on behalf of all other Contributors all warranties and conditions, express and implied, including warranties or conditions of title and non-infringement, and implied warranties or conditions of merchantability and fitness for a particular purpose;

-ii) effectively excludes on behalf of all Contributors all liability for damages, including direct, indirect, special, incidental and consequential damages, such as lost profits;
+ii) effectively excludes on behalf of all other Contributors all liability for damages, including direct, indirect, special, incidental and consequential damages, such as lost profits;

-iii) states that any provisions which differ from this Agreement are offered by that Contributor alone and not by any other party; and

-iv) states that source code for the Program is available from such Contributor, and informs licensees how to obtain it in a reasonable manner on or through a medium customarily used for software exchange.
+iii) does not attempt to limit or alter the recipients' rights in the Source Code under section 3.2; and

+iv) requires any subsequent distribution of the Program by any party to be under a license that satisfies the requirements of this section 3.

-When the Program is made available in source code form:
+3.2 When the Program is Distributed as Source Code:

-a) it must be made available under this Agreement; and
+a) it must be made available under this Agreement, or if the Program (i) is combined with other material in a separate file or files made available under a Secondary License, and (ii) the initial Contributor attached to the Source Code the notice described in Exhibit A of this Agreement, then the Program may be made available under the terms of such Secondary Licenses; and

 b) a copy of this Agreement must be included with each copy of the Program.

-Contributors may not remove or alter any copyright notices contained within the Program.
+3.3 Contributors may not remove or alter any copyright, patent, trademark, attribution notices, disclaimers of warranty, or limitations of liability contained within the Program.

-Each Contributor must identify itself as the originator of its Contribution, if any, in a manner that reasonably allows subsequent Recipients to identify the originator of the Contribution.

 4. COMMERCIAL DISTRIBUTION